 Mariachi Sol de México® de José Hernández

 Mariachi Sol de México has performed with the orchestras of New Mexico, Denver, Sacramento, and Los Angeles.
 The group made its debut under San Francisco Symphony auspices in December 2009 and has returned every year since.
-José Hernández has grown to become an American cultural ambassador having toured to Spain, Chile, Venezuela, and Colombia, and Mariachi Sol de México holds the distinction of being the first mariachi group to perform in China and North Korea and has performed for four US Presidents at the White House.
+José Hernández is an American cultural ambassador having toured to Spain, Chile, Venezuela, and Colombia.
+Mariachi Sol de México holds the distinction of being the first mariachi group to perform in China and North Korea and has performed for four US presidents at the White House.